JoinColony/colonyNetwork/docs/_Interface_ITokenLocking.md

 ### `approveStake`

-Allow the _colony to obligate some amount of tokens as a stake.
+Allow the colony to obligate some amount of tokens as a stake.
+Can only be called by a colony.

 **Parameters**